Evizero/Augmentor.jl/README.md

 ## Documentation

-For a much more detailed treatment check out the **[latest documentation](http://augmentorjl.readthedocs.io/en/latest/index.html)**.
+For a more detailed treatment check out the **[latest documentation](http://augmentorjl.readthedocs.io/en/latest/index.html)**.

 Additionally, you can make use of Julia's native docsystem.